ijoschek/GodotResourceCleaner/README.md

 ## Disclaimer:

-⚠️ Use with caution and always make a backup before using this tool!
+⚠️ Use with caution and always make a backup before using this tool.
+This feature is provided as-is, without any warranty of any kind.